kidneyweakx/solidarity/TERMS_OF_SERVICE.md

 ## 12. Dispute Resolution

 ### 12.1 Governing Law
-These Terms shall be governed by and construed in accordance with the laws of **[YOUR JURISDICTION]**, without regard to conflict of law principles.
+These Terms shall be governed by and construed in accordance with the laws of **[Taiwan]**, without regard to conflict of law principles.

 ### 12.2 Arbitration (Optional)
 Any disputes arising from these Terms or your use of the App shall be resolved through:
 - Good-faith negotiation between the parties
 - [Optional: Binding arbitration in accordance with [ARBITRATION RULES]]
-- Litigation in the courts of [YOUR JURISDICTION] (if arbitration is not specified)
+- Litigation in the courts of [Taiwan] (if arbitration is not specified)

 ### 12.3 Class Action Waiver
 You agree to resolve disputes individually and waive the right to participate in class actions or class-wide arbitration.